Make a booking request

 The small fishing port of Les Goudes.

-Like the rest of Marseille, Les Goudes is brimming with charming spots to unwind.
-The Tuba Club is a standout, known for its rooftop Bikini bar and iconic yellow-striped loungers set on the rocks.
-Here, you can savor fresh fish and seafood dishes while perched above the Mediterranean.
-For a more traditional experience, head to L’Auberge du Corsaire – Chez Paul, where the famous bouillabaisse pairs perfectly with the picturesque port views.
-If a picnic vibe is more your style, stop by La Boissonnerie for a refreshing ice cream or a brioche bun filled with chef Cécilia Bonacchi’s daily creations.
-After a day of sunbathing at the Calanque de Callelongue, wrap up with a visit to 20,000 Lieues, a local pub where you can mingle with the regulars and catch the sunset over the sea.
+Like the rest of Marseille, Les Goudes is packed with excellent places to eat, drink, and relax.
+The Tuba Club is a standout, known for its Bikini bar, rooftop views, and fresh seafood served right on the rocks.
+For a more traditional experience, L’Auberge du Corsaire – Chez Paul, is the go-to spot for bouillabaisse with postcard-worthy port views.
+If a casual bite is more your style, grab a homemade ice cream or a brioche sandwich from La Boissonnerie where chef Cécilia Bonacchi creates daily delights.
+After a day at the beach in the Calanque de Callelongue, there’s no better way to end the night than at 20,000 Lieues, a local pub where you can mingle with Marseille’s regulars and catch the sunset over the sea.

 Bompard and Endoume Neighborhoods (7th arrondissement)